Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 Subscribers can choose to transfer all, some or none of the CLB and the BCTESG.

-The entire notional account balance of an ineligible incentive must be repaid prior to either a full or a partial transfer.
+The entire notional account balance of an ineligible incentive must be repaid before either a full or a partial transfer.

 9.3.4.4.
 Pre‑transfer repayment example

-At the time of the transfer request, the transferring RESP had a fair market value of $1,700.
-There were also pending applications for the CESG and the SAGES as a result of a recent $100 contribution that was not yet processed by the CESP system.
-The transferring RESP had the following notional account balances at the time of the transfer request.
+At the time of the transfer request, the transferring RESP had a fair market value of $2,900.
+There is also a pending application for the CESG because of a recent $100 contribution that wasn’t yet processed by the CESP system.
+The transferring RESP had the following notional account balances at the time of the transfer request:

 Table 1: Notional account balances at the time of the transfer request